-- Staff who hear yelling or raised voices should go to the front area. - If assistance is needed, use the speakerphone to call for help. - Only as many staff as are needed should remain to avoid crowding the area. - That staff person should speak calmly, make eye contact and state the behaviour that is not being tolerated (for example: the yelling, the profanities, etc...). - If the client persists in being abusive or disruptive, he or she should be asked to leave. - Where you feel that there exists the threat of physical harm or imminent danger, 911 can also be called.
+- Staff who hear yelling or raised voices should go to the front area. - If assistance is needed, use the speakerphone to call for help. - Only as many staff as are needed should remain to avoid crowding the area. - That staff person should speak calmly, make eye contact and state the behaviour that is not being tolerated (for example: the yelling, the profanities, etc...). - If the client persists in being abusive or disruptive, he or she should be asked to leave. - If the client refuses to leave, he or she should be informed that the police will be contacted. - Where you feel that there exists the threat of physical harm or imminent danger, 911 can also be called.